This post contains affiliate links, please use them as a way to support this site!

 - 2 tsp. vanilla bean powder or 2 tsp. pure vanilla extract

-- 2/3 C Swerve granulated sugar, divided
+- 2/3 C Swerve confectioners sugar substitute, divided

 - In a medium sized saucepan, combine coconut milk, cream, cinnamon sticks, vanilla bean powder, nutmeg, and 1/3 C of Swerve.
 Whisk well to combine.
 Bring to a light boil over a medium heat.
 Once bubbling, remove from heat and allow to cool and infuse for 30 minutes.